-(15) Insurer Group
+(15)(16) Insurer Group

-For purposes of the Coverage Level election in Section 215.555(4)(b), Florida Statutes, Insurer Group means the group designation assigned by the National Association of Insurance Commissioners (NAIC)

-for regulatory purposes.
+For purposes of the Coverage Level election in Section 215.555(4)(b), Florida Statutes, Insurer Group means the group designation assigned by the NAIC for regulatory purposes.
 A Company is a member of a group as designated by the NAIC until such Company is assigned another group designation or is no longer a member of a group.

-(16) Limit
+(16)(17) Limit